-Being a parent to a teenager is tricky at the best of times.
+Being a parent of a teenager is tricky at the best of times.
 High school exams are barely over when attention turns to the next stress-triggering milestone: exam results day.

 Parents can end up just as distressed as the kids who sat the exams.
 The near constant squeeze on prospects for an increasingly disadvantaged millennial generation has ratcheted up the pressure to ‘do well’.
 Both parents and young adults can end up believing their results will either make or break their future.